 Suspect arrested in assassination of Mexican mayor who pushed government to tackle violent crime

-Mexican authorities arrested a man Tuesday who is accused of being involved in planning and ordering the fatal shooting of the mayor of a Mexican state during a public event earlier this month.
+Mexican authorities have arrested a man who is accused of being involved in planning and ordering the fatal shooting of the mayor of a Mexican state during a public event earlier this month.

 The suspect, identified as Jorge Armando N., was arrested Tuesday afternoon, Mexico's Public Security Secretary Omar García Harfuch said at a news conference.